top of page

 BIO

-Born in Washington, D.C. near the end of Dwight D. Eisenhower's second term as president (December 17, 1958), I was raised in the Maryland suburbs.
+Born in Washington, D.C. near the end of Dwight D. Eisenhower's second term as president, I grew up in the Maryland suburbs.
 Decided to become a writer in college.
 Worked my way through school.
 Traveled through Europe, found a job in Germany, and lived there for a year.
 Returned home via Trans-Siberian Express through Russia when it was the Union of Soviet Socialist Republics.

 A story about my travels through Russia: When the train reached a station at the outskirts of Vladivostok, Russia's largest Asian port and home to its Pacific Fleet, a friend and I were detained for taking photos of our train.
 A little harrowing, but then you realize that, like any good police state, they must harass you lest you leave thinking oppression really isn't a bad thing.